SwingyDuck7k7k/SwingyDuck7k7k.github.io/README.md

 ## About
 Welcome to my personal website!
-Here I share my projects, ideas, and journals.
+Here I share my journals, ideas, and projects.

 ---